rizo/Nebula/README.md

 $ opam pin add nebula .
 ```

-and finally install the `nebula` executable with
+and finally install the `nebula` executables and libraries with

 ```bash
 $ opam install nebula